MKellyCBSD/ImagingTool/README.md

 - Added code to auto generate InstallAppsandSysprep.cmd if it is not present.
 - Moved the dism clean up of the WinSxS folder to the scratch vhdx.
 This makes the final FFU file smaller (reduced ~650MB).
 - Added code to reference the images age limit set in the config.ini file
-- Replaced Invoke-WebRequest with Start-BitsTrasfer for all large file downloads.
+- Replaced Invoke-WebRequest with Start-BitsTransfer for all large file downloads.
 - Added code to disable autoplay in the windows registry while the script runs and re-enables it when the script completes. this is to prevent "Location not available" errors to prevent many file explorer windows from opening automatically when creating new partitions while the script is running.
 - Added code so FFUCaptureLocation can be specified in config.ini file.